chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

   ----Prompt: ask the user if they need to store json --record_json JSONB NOT NULL DEFAULT '{}'::jsonb,
-  ----Prompt: ask the user if they need to know when/if a record was processed --date_processed TIMESTAMPTZ,
+  ----Prompt: ask the user if they need to know when/if a record was processed --processed TIMESTAMPTZ,
-  --is_processed BOOLEAN GENERATED ALWAYS AS (date_processed IS NOT NULL) STORED, search_key TEXT NOT NULL UNIQUE DEFAULT gen_random_uuid(), name TEXT NOT NULL, description TEXT
+  --is_processed BOOLEAN GENERATED ALWAYS AS (processed IS NOT NULL) STORED, search_key TEXT NOT NULL UNIQUE DEFAULT gen_random_uuid(), name TEXT NOT NULL, description TEXT